 BETTER VALUE, LESS STRESS

 We’ve all been there (ok, maybe not everyone)—a few thousand dollars later and we’re walking on eggshells around the house, nervous that something will go wrong on the new rug.
 Looking at you, Rover.
-No one needs that extra stress, and with Well Woven rugs you can leave it at the door.
+No one needs that extra stress, and with Well Woven rugs and other pet-friendly interior design choices, you can leave it at the door.
 We allow you to be the interior design inspiration to your friends without breaking the bank or worrying about wasting thousands in order to live the Dog Mom life.

 CAUTION: FUZZY FUR MAGNETS